Green Chile Cheese Casserole

 I used these ingredients.

-Combine green chiles and cheeses.
+Combine green chiles and cheeses in a mixing bowl.

 Pour mixture into a greased 9×13″ glass baking dish.